JonasTisell/youtube_imagehost/README.md

 d - Autodownloads image (_Credit to [Codesiderations](http://www.codesiderations.com/2017/02/09/blogger-amp-proxy.html)_)

-p - Does almost the same thing as c, but different positioning
+p - Crops the image to the width and height, instead of resizing to the smallest value.
+If only width or height is set alone, it malfunctions.

-a / mm - Shows the old default profile-picture (blue square with a star inside) - Always shows if parameter starts with mm (can have anything behind)
+a / mm - Shows the old default profile-picture (_blue square with a star inside_) - Always shows if parameter starts with mm (_can have anything behind_)

 h (no int) - Puts img in a html-page